Dracaena (plant)

-The name dracaena is derived from the romanized form of the Ancient Greek δράκαινα – drakaina, "female dragon".
+The name dracaena is derived from the Latinised form of the Ancient Greek δράκαινα – drakaina, "female dragon".

-The majority of the species are native to Africa, southern Asia through to northern Australia, with two species in tropical Central America.
+The Plants of the World Online database accepts 214 species as of September 2025.
+The majority of the species are native to Africa (including the Canary Islands and Socotra), southern Asia, and northern Australia, but also seven species in Hawai'i, and two in tropical Central America.

 Description

+Dracaena species can have two growth types: arborescent (tree- or shrub-like) dracaenas (e.g. Dracaena cinnabari, Dracaena draco, Dracaena fragrans), which have stout above-ground stems to around 20 metres tall that branch from nodes after flowering, or if the growth tip is severed; and rhizomatous dracaenas (e.g. Dracaena trifasciata, Dracaena angolensis), which have underground rhizomes and leaves on the surface, ranging from straplike to cylindrical.

-Species of Dracaena have a secondary thickening meristem in their trunk, termed Dracaenoid thickening by some authors, which is quite different from the thickening meristem found in dicotyledonous plants.
-This characteristic is shared with members of the Agavoideae and Xanthorrhoeoideae among other members of the Asparagales.
+The arborescent species of Dracaena have a secondary thickening meristem in their trunks, termed Dracaenoid thickening by some authors, which is quite different from the thickening meristem found in dicotyledonous plants.
+This characteristic is shared with some members of the Agavoideae, Lomandroideae, and Xanthorrhoeoideae among other members of the Asparagales.

-Dracaena species can be classified in two growth types: treelike dracaenas (Dracaena fragrans, Dracaena draco, Dracaena cinnabari), which have aboveground stems that branch from nodes after flowering, or if the growth tip is severed, and rhizomatous dracaenas (Dracaena trifasciata, Dracaena angolensis), which have underground rhizomes and leaves on the surface (ranging from straplike to cylindrical).

-Many species of Dracaena are kept as houseplants due to tolerance of lower light and sparse watering.
+Many species of Dracaena are kept as houseplants due to tolerance of low light and sparse watering.

-Species

-Plants of the World Online currently includes: